ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part2.md

 ## Example with Dot product

-Since `dotprod` extension was mentioned previously, let's continue with an example around these intrinsics, a program that calculates the Sum of Absolute Differences (SAD) of a 32x32 array of 8-bit unsigned integers (`uint8_t`) using the `vdotq_u32` intrinsic:
+As we referred to the the `dotprod` extension earlier, let's continue with an example around these intrinsics, a program that calculates the Sum of Absolute Differences (SAD) of a 32x32 array of 8-bit unsigned integers (`uint8_t`) using the `vdotq_u32` intrinsic:

 ```C
 #include <stdio.h>